FAIRbyDesign-UCPH/FAIR-by-Design-Training-of-Trainers-UCPH/resources/Stage 3 – Design/06-Learning unit development/06-LearningUnitDevelopment.md

 ## Learning Content

 Once you have a plan, it is time to start developing the learning content.
-Remember to design the content so that it appeals learners with different modalities (verbal, audio, read/write, kinesthetic) including different multimedia.
+Remember to design the content so that it engages learners in different ways (textual/visual/auditory input, by writing, kinesthetically, etc.).

 The learners notebook is the main learning content that you are aiming to introduce the learners to.
 The content of each **learning unit notebook** should include: